thommibens/npm-configuration-switcher/README.md

   $ ncs current
   ```
   This print the name of the current configuration.
-  If you want to print the current configuratio content use:
+  If you want to print the current configuration content use:
   ```console
   $ ncs current --show
   ```